 Understanding the practical options for bankruptcy and insolvency, as well as the application of careful thought with respect to the approach, is very important.
 In this article, we’ll provide you with information on how bankruptcy works in the country.
 Read on.

-Federal Law of 2016 No 9 came into force last December 29th of 2016.
+Federal Law of 2016 No 9 came into force last December 29th, 2016.
 It is referred to as the Bankruptcy Law.
 It applies to business entities that are incorporated in the country pursuant to UAE Commercial Companies Law.
 The legislation also applies to individuals and corporate entities that are trading for profit e.g. accountants and lawyers.

 Government agencies that are partially or wholly owned by the UAE federal government are not included in the scope of UAE Bankruptcy Law.

-Read More: Bad Debts Accounting: How Bad Debts Can Affect Your Business
+Also read: Bad Debts Accounting: How Bad Debts Can Affect Your Business

 There are different procedures for insolvency and restructuring that are applicable to business entities: liquidation or winding up of a company, protective composition, and bankruptcy and restructuring.

-If bankrupt, the business can petition to the court.
-Company creditors are to petition as well for bankruptcy of a certain business if the creditors have already service notices for debt payments to the business; however, the business is still unable to provide payment within thirty business days from the date of giving notices.
+If bankrupt, the business can petition the court.
+Company creditors are to petition as well for bankruptcy of a certain business if the creditors have already served notices for debt payments to the business; however, the business is still unable to provide payment within thirty business days from the date of giving notices.
 The debt of the business should be at least Dhs 100,000.

 Restructuring is available when the court deems it can be rescued.
 Courts will appoint a business or person as a trustee which will be responsible for setting up a plan for rescheduling debts.